NNPDF/nnpdf/doc/sphinx/source/vp/upload.md

 The `wiki-upload` script
 ------------------------

-The `wiki-upload` script is a more interactive counterpart to `vp-upload`, that allows to upload arbitrary files that do not have metadata attached.
-It will ask the user to fill the metadata fields before uploading the result.
+The `wiki-upload` script is a more interactive counterpart to `vp-upload`.
+It allows uploading arbitrary files that do not have metadata attached.
+It will construct the metadata by asking the user to fill it in before uploading the result.
 The usage is

 ```
 wiki-upload <file or folder>
 ```
-This will cause the user to be prompted for the various metadata fields and the file or folder to be uploaded to the sever, together with a generated `meta.yaml` file used for indexing.
+This will cause the user to be prompted for the various metadata fields and the file or folder to be uploaded to the server, together with a generated `meta.yaml` file used for indexing.

 ```eval_rst